 The benefits of mobility solutions for healthcare organizations are vast and work for just about every aspect of caregiving:

 There are a number of other reasons why Florida healthcare organizations should seriously consider adding mobile solutions and smartphone services to their operations, all of which go beyond the regular benefits of mobile enterprise.

-2. Florida also has a faster average mobile download speed (4 Mbps) than Texas, Alabama, Mississippi, South Carolina, Tennessee and every other state in the southern United States except Georgia.
-In larger Florida cities like Orlando, Jacksonville and Miami, these speeds are even higher.
-With fast, reliable speeds like these, healthcare professionals in the field can provide instant mobile billing services, attain document signatures, order medications and procedures, access invoices and perform other services that were previously not available when working remotely.
+2. Florida has a faster average download speed (around 167.8 Mbps), surpassing Rhode Island, the 4th-best broadband ranking in the US.
+Larger Florida cities like Fort Lauderdale, Miami and Jacksonville have the fastest download speed NATIONWIDE OR IN FLORIDA?.
+With fast, reliable speeds like these, healthcare professionals in the field can provide instant mobile billing services, attain document signatures, order medications and procedures, access invoices, and perform other services that were previously unavailable when working remotely.

 3. Florida is filled with some of the best hospitals and minds in the healthcare industry, making it a fertile breeding ground for mobile advancements.
 For example, doctors at the Orlando Health Arnold Palmer Hospital for Children developed a Snapchat-like mobile health app that lets surgical teams communicate with family members during surgery.
 The EASE (Electronic Services to Surgical Events) app allows the operating room (OR) team to send secure texts, pictures and videos to family members before, during and after a surgical procedure to lower anxiety in the waiting room.